 The jury would only award you $75,000 if it found that you were 25% to blame for your injuries and that the damages amounted to $1 Million.
 If you are found to be 51% at fault, however, you cannot receive compensation.

 It is now common for pedestrian accidents in Georgia to involve more than two parties at fault.
 The vehicle that struck you may have been rear-ended by another driver.
 When the car accident occurred, perhaps the traffic signal malfunctioned.
 This type of case can be pretty complicated, as you can see.
 It is therefore important to speak with a qualified Georgia pedestrian accident lawyer about your unique situation.

 Contact an Atlanta Pedestrian Accidents Lawyer today

 If you’re a pedestrian involved in an accident, you may be entitled to a compensation claim.
-Trust a personal injury lawyer to help file your pedestrian accident claim.
+Trust an Atlanta pedestrian accident law firm to help file your pedestrian accident claim.